Regional Academy

 The GPSC Mayors Round Table and Urban Nature Forum (November 5–6), convened by the Global Platform for Sustainable Cities (GPSC) – led by the World Bank with the support of the Global Environment Facility (GEF) – together with International Finance Corporation (IFC) and in collaboration with UNEP, C40, ICLEI, WRI, and other partners, will provide a platform for high-level dialogue, peer learning, and technical exchange.
 It will position cities and local governments as key actors in achieving nature-positive, resilient, and inclusive development ahead of COP30, and mark the official launch of the GEF-8 Sustainable Cities Integrated Program (SCIP), a global initiative to help cities implement integrated solutions across climate, biodiversity, and the circular economy.

-The GPSC events will include:
+The GPSC events include:

 - Mayors Round Table (November 5)—a high-level dialogue among city leaders on sustainable and inclusive urban development, including the official launch of the GEF-8 SCIP.